 - We encourage you to send your students this link before the first class:

 - The data projector is equipped with an AppleTV.
 Connect the AppleTV to the data projector with an HDMI cable (provided).
 Then the data projector will project video mirrored to the AppleTV from your MacBook Pro or iPad.
-That is, you may project wirelessly, from anywhere in the room, from an iPad 2 or later, an iPhone 4s or later, or a Mac with Mountain Lion.
+That is, you may project wirelessly, from anywhere in the room, from an iPad 2 or later, an iPhone 4s or later, or a Mac with Mountain Lion or later.
 The wireless projection has several advantages, including:

 - Teach untethered, with unhampered mobility.
 You’re not restricted to the podium, but can range among individuals or small groups and meld projection with active learning experiences.